 The tribe have approximately 2,000 members, most of whom live in a territory in the province of Puntarenas in the southeast of the country.

-Like their predecessors, the Boruca are known for their handicrafts, especially weavings, and their unique balsa wood painted masks.
+The Boruca people, like their predecessors, are known for their handicrafts, especially weavings, and their unique balsa wood painted masks.

-These masks are significant in the annual ceremony of the “Game of the Little Devils” of Boruca, which has been held every end of the year since colonial times.
+The annual ceremony of the “Game of the Little Devils” of Boruca, which has been held every end of the year since colonial times, features these masks as a significant element.

 The festival represents the fight between the devils (the Boruca people) and the Spaniers conquerors, and it is accompanied by food, such as pork, tamales and the traditional drink: the “chicha”.